23 Feb UK and Foreign Pension Transfers

 The practice has been involved in the valuation of individuals’ entitlements in superannuation schemes of various types since its 1980 inception, and those of UK and other foreign pensioners since 2007.

-The information that the practice usually needs to certify these values is generally contained in the pensions funds’ letter offering the final transfer value.
+The information that the practice usually needs to certify these values is generally contained in the subject pension fund’s letter offering the final transfer value.

 A form to request a certificate is available here.